Recent developments with Tonix Pharmaceuticals Holding Corp. (TNXP) have led to the company's beta value being reach 1.61 cents.

 Tonix Pharmaceuticals Holding Corp.
 (NASDAQ: TNXP) Trading Performance Indicators

-Here are Tonix Pharmaceuticals Holding Corp.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 12.10.
+You can see what Tonix Pharmaceuticals Holding Corp.
+(TNXP) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 12.10.

 Technical Analysis of Tonix Pharmaceuticals Holding Corp.
 (TNXP)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 3.17 million.
-That was inferior than the volume of 4.83 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 55.66%.
-Additionally, its Average True Range was 0.11.
+The latest stats from [Tonix Pharmaceuticals Holding Corp., TNXP] show that its last 5-days average volume of 2.92 million was inferior to 4.78 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 16.31%.
+Additionally, its Average True Range was 0.09.

-During the past 100 days, Tonix Pharmaceuticals Holding Corp.’s (TNXP) raw stochastic average was set at 2.03%, which indicates a significant decrease from 21.94% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 84.71% in the past 14 days, which was lower than the 151.36% volatility it showed in the past 100 days.
+During the past 100 days, Tonix Pharmaceuticals Holding Corp.’s (TNXP) raw stochastic average was set at 0.00%, which indicates a significant increase from 0.00% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 82.06% in the past 14 days, which was lower than the 151.05% volatility it showed in the past 100 days.

 Tonix Pharmaceuticals Holding Corp.
 (NASDAQ: TNXP) Key Stats